jamesoff/simplemonitor/docs/monitors.rst

    the monitors on which this one depends.
 This monitor will run after those, unless one of them fails or is skipped, in which case this one will also skip.
 A skip does not trigger an alerter.

+.. _monitor-tolerance:

 .. confval:: tolerance

     :type: integer
     :required: false
     :default: 1

     the number of times a monitor can fail before it enters the failed state.
 Handy for things which intermittently fail, such as unreliable links.
-See also the :ref:`limit-option` on Alerters.
+The number of times the monitor has actually failed, minus this number, is its "Virtual Failure Count".
+See also the :ref:`limit<alerter-limit>` option on Alerters.

 .. confval:: urgent